Two dead, two injured after crash on I-57 near Neoga

 NEOGA, Ill.
 (WCIA) — Two people are dead and another two are injured after a crash on I-57 Sunday evening.

-Illinois State Police remain on the scene after a semi truck hit the back of a car near mile marker 173 south of Neoga at around 5:30 p.m.
+The crash happened at mile marker 173 south of Neoga at approximately 5:30 p.m.
+Illinois State Police officials said a semi-truck traveling northbound hit the back of a car.

-Police say that two passengers sitting in the back of the car were killed, and the driver and person sitting in the front passenger seat were airlifted to an area hospital.
-The driver of the semi truck was not injured.
+Two passengers sitting in the back of the car were killed, officials said.
+The driver and front seat passenger were airlifted to an area hospital.
+The driver of the semi-truck was not injured.

-Northbound lanes on I-57 remain closed.
-Police gave no timetable for when they will be reopened.
-Traffic is being diverted all the way back at the I-57 split near Effingham.
+Northbound lanes on I-57 were closed for nearly six hours, with traffic being diverted off the highway at the I-57 split near Effingham.
+The highway reopened around 11:30 p.m.